We speak multiple languages :

 Is it safe to use anesthesia for tooth extraction?

-Yes, when administered by trained professionals like those at Franklin Dental Centre, dental anesthesia is very safe.
+Yes, when administered by trained professionals like those at Fort McMurray Smiles, dental anesthesia is very safe.

 What if I have a fear of needles or dentists?